gaokanxu/lumos/docs/src/cli/wallets/index.md

 ---
-title: Solana Wallets with the CLI
+title: Lumos Wallets with the CLI
 pagination_label: Command Line Wallets
 sidebar_label: Overview
 sidebar_position: 0
 ---

-Solana supports several different types of wallets that can be used to interface directly with the Solana command-line tools.
+Lumos supports several different types of wallets that can be used to interface directly with the Lumos command-line tools.

-To use a Command Line Wallet, you must first [install the Solana CLI tools](../install.md)
+To use a Command Line Wallet, you must first [install the Lumos CLI tools](../install.md)

 ## File System Wallet